d108/Core-Motion-Gesture/README.md

     <img src="image/accelerometer_axes.png" width="385" />
 </p>

-In SwiftUI, we use the accelerometer to detect a custom gesture of a user shaking their device in a double shaking motion.
+In SwiftUI for iOS, we use the accelerometer to detect a custom gesture of a user shaking their device in a double shaking motion.
 For example, the Z-axis for an iPhone or iPad corresponds to a perpendicular line projected through the face of the screen when it is positioned parallel to the ground, like a tabletop.
 We require a double motion to distinguish a user's signal in a noisy background of detections sensitive to small movements.